Kimberly Elman Zarecor

 In addition to her book, she has published a number of journal articles, book chapters, book reviews, and other texts.
 A full list of publications can be found on her CV.

 Ordinary Modernism: Ostrava and Socialist Urbanism after World War II (working title).
-Book project on the architecture and urbanism of a Czech industrial city in the postwar period.
-On-going research and writing.
+On-going project about the architecture and urbanism of a Czech industrial city in the postwar period.